joshbegley/nyt-latest/README.md

 `The president was firmly told that Canada won’t join the United States, though he says it would be a “wonderful marriage.”
 “People were, like, ‘How would he know?’”
 Jimmy Fallon said.`\
 https://nytimes.com/2025/05/07/arts/television/late-night-canada-trump.html

-**Lloyd: Cavs were more physical than the Pacers until they weren't.
+**Lloyd: Cavs were more physical than Pacers until they weren't.
 And now the pain lingers**\
 `For 47 minutes Tuesday, despite their injuries and absences, the Cavaliers were the more aggressive team.
 They ended up beaten and battered.`\
 https://nytimes.com/athletic/6338970/2025/05/07/cavaliers-pacers-nba-playoffs-game-2/